Bacon adds smoky flavor to this authentic Southwestern beef chili. Masa harina, or fine cornmeal, helps thicken it. Serve the lime wedges on the side.

 - 2 tablespoons fine cornmeal, or masa harina

-- Chopped jalapeno, chopped onion or scallion, grated cheddar cheese, lime wedges, and sour cream
+- Chopped jalapeno, chopped onion or scallion, grated cheddar cheese, lime wedges, and sour cream, for serving

 In a Dutch oven, cook bacon over medium heat until just beginning to brown, about 4 minutes.
 Add onion and garlic, and cook for 30 seconds.
 Add paprika, cumin, oregano, cayenne, salt, pepper, and ground beef.
 Cook, stirring occasionally, and breaking up the meat with the side of the spoon, until the beef is cooked through, about 10 minutes.